 - Check if any of the related categories are in the low correlation list.
 These will be the areas of the store that are supposed to be tied to the target section and yet do not hold a relevant foot traffic correlation.

 Once this has been accomplished, the general organization of the store would change into more productive and creative opportunities for more sales.
 We must remember here that the goal is to give the shoppers not just multiple choices within a category but the understanding that there exist related items to the product being purchased within easy reach.
+By doing this, we will boost our cross-selling strategy.

 Step 4: Exploit optimal cross-sell locations